 Quantity Surveyors are one of the few professional groups that are recognised by the ATO as being appropriately qualified to accurately assess and report on construction costs and depreciable values.
 It is important to note that accountants can apply actual costs, but are not recognised by the ATO as being appropriately qualified to estimate construction costs, and so any calculations prepared by them may be deemed non-compliant, a thorough understanding of the Income Tax Assessment Act, applicable rulings, case law and specialist construction costing skills are required.

-If you own an investment property, the best way to ensure your depreciation deductions have been maximised is to use a depreciation schedule prepared by Capital Claims Tax Depreciation.
-For an estimate of deductions you may be entitled to, or to have your current depreciation schedule reviewed free of charge, please don't hesitate to get in touch.
+If you own an investment property, the best way to ensure your depreciation deductions have been maximised is to use a tax depreciation schedule.